ynikitenko/lena/docs/source/tutorial/1-introduction.rst

 This allows to substitute, add or remove any element or transform the *flow* at any place, which may be very useful for development.
-*Sequences* can be elements of other sequences, and this allows their *reuse*.
+Sequences can be elements of other sequences, which allows their *reuse*.

 *Elements* can be callables or *generators*.
-Simple callables can be easily added to transform each value from the *flow*, while *generators* can transform the *flow*, adding more values or reducing that.
+Simple callables can be easily added to transform each value from the *flow*, while generators can transform the *flow*, adding more values or reducing that.
-*Generators* allow lazy evaluation, which benefits memory impact and generalizes algorithms to use potentially many values instead of one.
+Generators allow lazy evaluation, which benefits memory impact and generalizes algorithms to use potentially many values instead of one.

 Complete information about the analysis is provided through the *context*.
 It is the user's responsibility to add the needed context and to write templates for plots.
-The user doesn't have to pass and gather the context for rendering: this is done by the framework.
-We have learned how to produce several plots from one template with different context.
+The user must also provide some initial context for naming files and plots, but apart from that the framework transfers and updates context itself.

-In the first part of the tutorial we learned about two basic sequences.
+We introduced two basic sequences.
 A *Sequence* can be placed before, after or inside another *Sequence*.
 A *Source* is similar to a *Sequence*, but no other sequence can precede that.